MichaelWarmbier/Blood-Cell-Classification/README.md

 `ClassifyBlood.py`: primary application script and main routine.<br>
 `ExternalMethods.py`: library of custom methods and other external libraries.<br>
+`DemoApp.py`: Demostration of the applications use in object detection.<br>
 `RESULTS.txt`: _manual_ entry of results from testing.<br>
 `/Data`: collection of all source images organized into folders.<br>